trumpfheller/trumpfheller.github.io/testing/bt_scenario_BLE.md

-## Testing BLE Connection and Data Exchange
+## Test scenario for BLE Connection and Data Exchange
+> built a sustainable matrix

-Test Case: BLE Connection and Data Exchange
+* Test Case: BLE Connection and Data Exchange
-Objective:
+* Objective:
 To verify that a BLE peripheral and BLE central device can connect successfully, exchange data reliably, and handle disconnections properly.

 ### Test Environment: